2Printer Settings

 E-mail message format

-Controls with parameters related to the processing of EML, MSG, OST, PST, P7M, and other email files.
+Settings and options related to the processing of EML, MSG, OST, PST, P7M, and other email files.

 Page size